Is Solar Worth It in Oklahoma?

 Pros and cons of solar panels in Oklahoma

-Oklahoma might not be the best state for going solar, but it still ends up being worth it for many residents.
+Oklahoma might not be the best state for going solar, but it still ends up being worth it for some residents.
 It has a good climate for solar panels.
 However, you can expect some seasonal fluctuation in how much energy they can produce.

 Pros